workofart/ml-by-hand/docs/index.rst

 ML-By-Hand Documentation
 ========================

+The main github repository is located at https://github.com/workofart/ml-by-hand.

 Welcome to the ML-By-Hand project documentation.
 This project is organized into several core modules, each providing specific functionality:

 - **autograd**: Contains the core automatic differentiation engine, including the `Tensor` class and differentiable tensor-level operations.